chen-ziwen/tlm/README_EN.md

   set-trl [options] <name>          Set the appid and key for the translation platform to access the channel translation api
-    -a, --appid <appid>             Set translation platform appid -s, --secret-key <secretKey>    Set translation platform secret key set-langs [options]               Set source and target languages -s, --source <source>           Set source language
+    -a, --appid <appid>             Set translation platform appid -s, --secret-key <secretKey>    Set translation platform secret key get-trl [options] [name]          Displays the appid and key of the specified platform, or the currently selected platform if not specified
+    -s, --show                      Displays the real secret key set-langs [options]               Set source and target languages -s, --source <source>           Set source language
     -t, --target <target>           Set target language